sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 We are going to add one more tool that is a little different from the others.
 This tool will allow the customer support agent to perform a semantic search for products in the bank's database.
 We'll use Azure Cosmos DB Vector Search capability to perform a semantic search against the OffersData container.

-First, locate the file `src/app/tools/customer_support.py` and add the following tool at the top:
+In your IDE, locate the file `src/app/tools/sales.py`

+Paste the code for this following tool at the top:

 ```python
 @tool